 I look for some of my greatest joys vicariously; I am a person who lives through others.
 One way that I can accomplish this is by teaching.
 Without fail, I teach someone, I get a euphoric thrill when I can make my student lucidly understand what I am trying to explain.
 This is one of the greatest feelings one can get, and I try to find it everyday.
 Teaching is what I live for, and I hope to do so in a manner that benefits me as well as my student.

-I am a sophomore at Emory University.
+I am a recent graduate from Emory University.
 I started teaching since high school, and I actively continue doing so until the present.
 At Emory, I teach a Health 100 class, and am a teacher assistant for various classes, including mathematics and sciences.

 I believe teaching is an active process that takes equal effort from both the teacher and the student.
 I require constant participation, and I like to frequently ask questions throughout my sessions.
 Finally, the end goal is that my students should be able to teach me the material at hand; this shows complete and absolute mastery.